estii20/guest_feedback/README.md

 The Hotel Admin inputs this data into the Guest Feedback Terminal.
 This data is shared through the google sheets API to the Guest Feedback Worksheet.

-From this worksheet there is the option to 1.
-Enter Responses or 2.
-View Responses or 3.
-Exit
+The main menu asks option to
+1. Enter Responses
+2. View Responses
+3. Exit

+The main aims for the user are;

+1. Easily navigate between the different functions available in the application
+2. Provide clear instrctions to the admin on how to add data.
+3. Review and analyse data with clear terminal instructions on how to access the data.
+4. Clearly understand how to interact with the application to get feedback based on the data.

 ## Features